-3 Main parameters of the Czech tax and benefit system in 2013 are summarized in Table A1.
+2 Main parameters of the Czech tax and benefit system in 2013 are summarized in Table A1.

-4 In 2005, joint taxation of married couples with children was introduced.
-In 2006, the many deductions from taxable income were replaced by tax credits.
+3 In 2005, joint taxation of married couples with children was introduced.
+In 2006, many deductions from taxable income were replaced by tax credits.
 In 2007, the concept of a minimum living standard was changed, and an existence minimum was introduced.
 In 2008, a flat income tax replaced a progressive rate structure, and the joint taxation of couples was abolished.
 A new flexible system of the parental leave benefit was introduced and the child allowance benefit was reformed.
 In 2011, birth grant became a means-tested benefit and available for the first child only.
 In 2012, the parental leave benefit was made even more flexible and the social supplement benefit was abolished.
 In 2013, a special surcharge on high earners was added.

-full tax wedge between the employer cost and the net wage.
-The disemployment effects of taxes depend on both labor supply and demand responds in equilibrium.
-Other efficiency costs of taxation, such as the cost of evasion and avoidance, use of subcontractors instead of employees, or excessive consumption of tax-preferred goods or employee perks depend crucially on the employer contributions (Feldstein 1999, Gorodnichenko, Sabirianova and Martinez 2009).
+subcontractors instead of employees, or excessive consumption of tax-preferred goods or employee perks depend crucially on the employer contributions (Feldstein 1999, Gorodnichenko, Sabirianova and Martinez 2009).
 In the Czech context, the shifting of income between employment and self-employment is particularly important because of the large differences in the taxation of business and wage income that are driven mainly by very high employer contribution rates.

 Taxing Wages, a regular publication by the OECD (2013), presents standardized international comparisons of the tax wedges between the employer costs and the net wage of workers.
 The comparisons are computed for "stylized" individuals earning 100, 67 and 167 percent of the average wage, and do not reflect finer detail of the income tax provisions.
 The tax wedges are higher in the Czech Republic than the OECD average for most types of stylized workers except for singles with children or married workers with children and non-working spouse.
-Immervoll (2004), a study that is methodologically closest to ours, tabulates the empirical distributions of ATRs and MTRs for 14 European countries5 using the EUROMOD model and 1998, but for employees only.
+Immervoll (2004), a study that is methodologically closest to ours, tabulates the empirical distributions of ATRs and MTRs for 14 European countries4 using the EUROMOD model and 1998, but for employees only.
+Our TAXBEN model fits into the tradition of similar microsimulation models in other countries, such as NBER's TAXSIM model for the United States (Feenberg and Coutts 1993) or the IFS's TAXBEN model for the United Kingdom (Giles and McCrae 1995).
+Our TAXBEN is of course tailored to the particularities of the Czech tax code and the available data on Czech taxpayers.
+Compared to the EUROMOD, which is also based on the EU-SILC data for several EU countries, it captures more details of the Czech system.5

 This paper brings several contributions.
 First, it is the first Czech study that simultaneously presents the average, marginal, and participation tax rates and their distribution across the whole population of taxpayers.
-We compute the tax characteristics for real individuals from the SILC database.
-Unlike studies using only "stylized" individuals, this approach shows how taxes and benefits differ across the whole population.
-In the "stylized" individual approach, the impact of income increase on the tax rates is calculated keeping the characteristics of individual fixed.
-Our approach may thus give different results than the "stylized" approach, because higherincome taxpayers have different characteristics and thus different utilization of tax credits and deductions.
-We also show how many people in the population face particular levels of tax rates, and the distribution of tax rates faced by people earning similar incomes.
-The focus of this paper is on individuals.6 It is therefore informative for questions such as: How are actual tax payments related to individual incomes?
-How progressive are the taxes at the individual level?
+We compute these tax rates for real individuals from the SILC database.
+Unlike studies using only "stylized" individuals, this approach captures the actual utilization of tax credits and deductions by taxpayers and households with different incomes and other characteristics, and allows showing the distribution of tax rates faced by people earning similar incomes.
+The focus of this paper is on individuals.
+It is therefore informative for questions such as: How are actual tax payments related to individual incomes?
+How progressive are taxes at the individual level?
 To what extent do people with similar incomes pay similar taxes?
-What are the disincentives to earn additional taxable income?
-What are the disincentives to enter work?

-5 All EU-15 countries except Sweden.
+4 All EU-15 countries except Sweden.